scmerrill/scmerrill.github.io/_posts/2020-1-03-NSACodebreaker2019.md

 comments: true
 ---

-This writeup consists of my experience with the 2019 NSA Codebreaker challenge found at [https://codebreaker.ltsnet.net/home]{https://codebreaker.ltsnet.net/home)
+This writeup will consist of my experience with the 2019 NSA Codebreaker challenge found at [https://codebreaker.ltsnet.net/home]{https://codebreaker.ltsnet.net/home)

 ## Task 1